The Star Trek Movies: What’s The Best Order To Watch Them In

 Wanting to wrap up the Klingon as the antagonist arc they’d had since basically the beginning of the series, this movie lays the groundwork for the two sides to finally mend galactic fences.
 Kirk isn’t into the idea for obvious reasons, though begrudgingly agrees before he’s framed for a murder he didn’t commit.

-With the galaxy’s geopolitical relations in the balance, so begins a whodunit to find out who doesn’t want peace in the universe.
-Ultimately they get to the bottom of it, and this iteration of the franchise gets something of a bow on it.
+With the galaxy’s geopolitical relations in balance, a whodunit begins to find out who doesn’t want peace in the universe.
+Ultimately, they get to the bottom of it, and this iteration of the franchise gets something of a bow on it.
 Kirk ends up passing the torch to others who will pick up the Star Trek mantle in the future.

 Star Trek VI is usually regarded as one of the franchise’s best movies make sure you don’t skip it.